cassiobolba/Data-Engineering/Terraform/readme.md

     * TV_VAR_<name>
     * -var (retrieved from secret manager at runtime)
 * Can also use external secret Store
-    * For example, AWS Secrest Manager
+    * For example, AWS Secret Manager

 ### 4.5 Putting into Practice

+FAZER DEMO 4

 ## 05 - Language Features
 Describes additional features of the Hashicorp Configuration Language (HCL).